Home

 }

-Finally, we can prove that (equation 3):
+Finally, we can prove that (Equation 3):

-$$ \begin{array}{l}v = {\dfrac{triangleABP_{area}} {triangleABC_{area}}} = {\dfrac{(AB \times AP) \cdot N}{(AB \times AC) \cdot N}} \end{array} $$
+$$ u = {\dfrac{triangleBCP_{area}} {triangleABC_{area}}} = {\dfrac{(BC \times BP) \cdot N}{(AB \times AC) \cdot N}} $$

-First remember that \(N=AB \times AC\).
-Therefore we can rewrite the above formula as:
+First, remember that \(N = AB \times AC\).
+Therefore, we can rewrite the above formula as:

-$$ \begin{array}{l} v = {\dfrac{triangleABP_{area}}{triangleABC_{area}}} = {\dfrac{(AB \times AP) \cdot N}{N \cdot N}} \end{array} $$
+$$ u = {\dfrac{triangleBCP_{area}}{triangleABC_{area}}} = {\dfrac{(BC \times BP) \cdot N}{N \cdot N}} $$

-$$||A|| \cdot ||B|| = \cos(\theta)||A||*||B||$$
+$$||A|| \cdot ||B|| = \cos(\theta) ||A|| ||B||$$

-where the angle \(\theta\) is the angle subtended by the two vectors A and B and where ||A|| and ||B|| are the length of vectors A and B respectively.
-We also know that when the two vectors A and B are collinear (they point in the same direction), the subtended angle is 0 therefore \(\cos(0) = 1\).
-The result of \(N \cdot N\) is, therefore (the dot product of a vector with itself) \(\cos(0)||N||||N||=||N||||N||\), the square of the vector N's length.
-Now let's look at the numerator in equation 3\.
-We know from construction (because the points A, B, C, and P are coplanar) that the triangles ABP and ABC are coplanar.
-Therefore the vectors resulting from the cross product of \(AB \times AP\) and \(AB \times AC\) are also collinear (they point in the same direction).
-We can rewrite the numerator as:
+where the angle \(\theta\) is the angle subtended by the two vectors \(A\) and \(B\), and \(||A||\) and \(||B||\) are the magnitudes of vectors \(A\) and \(B\), respectively.
+We also know that when two vectors \(A\) and \(B\) are collinear (pointing in the same direction), the angle between them is 0, so \(\cos(0) = 1\).
+The result of \(N \cdot N\) (the dot product of a vector with itself) is \(\cos(0)||N|| ||N|| = ||N||^2\), which is the square of the vector \(N\)'s magnitude.

-We can eliminate one of the ||B||'s which leaves us with:
+We can cancel out one of the \(||B||\) terms, leaving us with:

-If we replace A back with \(AB \times AP\) and B with \(AB \times AC\) we get:
+Substituting \(A\) back with \(\textcolor{green}{BC \times BP}\) and \(B\) with \(\textcolor{red}{AB \times AC}\), we get:

-This equation is similar to the equation we used in the first place to compute \(v\) (equation 2).
-Therefore equation 3 is also a valid equation to compute \(v\).
-We already compute the numerator\((AB \times AP) \cdot N\) when we do the inside-outside test, therefore we can reuse this result in the computation of the barycentric coordinates (a similar technique can be used for \(u\)).
+This equation is similar to the one we originally used to compute \(u\) (Equation 2).
+Therefore, Equation 3 is also a valid formula for computing \(u\).
+Since we already compute the numerator \((BC \times BP) \cdot N\) during the inside-outside test, we can reuse this result for the computation of the barycentric coordinates (a similar technique can be used for \(v\)).

-In mathematics the formula \((A \times B) \cdot C\) is called a scalar triple product (because it is the product of three vectors).
-It can be seen as computing the volume of a parallelepiped whose sides are defined by the vectors A B and C. It can also be understood as the determinant of a 3x3 matrix having the three vectors as its rows, a property we will be using in the next chapter.
+In mathematics, the formula \((A \times B) \cdot C\) is called a scalar triple product (because it is the product of three vectors).
+It can be interpreted as the volume of a parallelepiped whose sides are defined by the vectors \(A\), \(B\), and \(C\).
+It can also be understood as the determinant of a 3x3 matrix with these vectors as its rows, a property we will use in the next chapter.

 bool rayTriangleIntersect(